raspberrypilearning/stress-ball/en/step_7.md

-## Challenge: Improve your stress ball
+## Challenge: improve your stress ball
 Make your stress ball even better.

-Try adding hair and other features using the brush or paint tools.
+Try adding hair and other features using the **Brush** or **Paint** tools.

 --- no-print ---
-Watch this short video which shows what to do next.
+Watch this short video, which shows what to do next.

 ![screenshot](images/balls-step7.gif)

-Now follow each task given below.
+Now, follow each task given below.
 --- /no-print ---

 ![screenshot](images/balls-brush-paint.png)